 Touch: SS.
 Scores: Closeness 7 / Smoothness 7 / Irritation 7 / Audible 9 / Lather 8.

-Alum reaction stayed in the warm-not-burning band on intact skin
+Alum reaction stayed mild on intact skin

-Drag tolerance falls off if you let lather/stubble accumulate
+Drag tolerance falls off when lather/stubble accumulates

 - Jaw: Visible stubble remained after 2-pass at 1-week stubble (Shave 1) and at 72h growth (Shaves 2–3).
-Acceptable for SS scope; XTG would clear it but is outside this routine.
+Acceptable for SS scope; XTG would clear it but is outside this pairing routine.

 - Adam’s apple / under chin: Clean across all 3 shaves — no blood points, no persistent irritation.

-First Entry in the Series
+First Pairing in the Series

 → Full TC4 Blade Compatibility Database